 The Practicum Proposal should summarize what the Practicum is intended to accomplish and how you plan to go about this.
-Describe how you will address or answer the problem, question, or issue (the "how").
+Describe your deliverables.
+Include how you will address or answer the problem, question, or issue (the "how").
 As a part of the description, be sure to include sections on the methods, data sources (and procedures to access these data sources if not publicly available), and measures you will use to complete the Practicum.
+Practicums that include data collection and/or analysis should include explicit research questions, variables, sample size and analysis plan (if applicable).